joseluisq/gitnow/README.md

 - Skip the password request creating a SSH key for your [Github](https://help.github.com/en/articles/connecting-to-github-with-ssh) or [Bitbucket](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html) account.
 - SSH setup is required for using `github` and `bitbucket` commands.
-- Take adventage of keybindings in order to get faster operations.
+- Take advantage of keybindings in order to get faster operations.

-## Configuration
+## Keybindings configuration

-For a custom configuration (for example keybindings) place a [.gitnow](./.gitnow) file in your home directory `~/.gitnow`.
+To configure keybindings just place the [.gitnow](./.gitnow) file in your home directory (`~/.gitnow`).

-### Keybindings

-[.gitnow](./.gitnow) file contains a _[ keybindings ]_ section with default shortcuts (key-value pairs).
+The [.gitnow](./.gitnow) file contains a _[ keybindings ]_ section with default shortcuts (key-value pairs).

-You can add, edit or remove shortcuts on demand.
-For custom keys run the built-in function `fish_key_reader` in your terminal then press the key (or key's combinations) to get the right sequence bind char(s).
-Finally set it to your preferred command in `~/.gitnow` file.
+But you can add, edit or remove keybindings on demand.
+If you want custom keybindings for your commands just run [fish_key_reader](https://fishshell.com/docs/current/cmds/fish_key_reader.html) in your terminal, then press the key or key's combinations to get the right characters sequence and finally set it to your preferred command in your `~/.gitnow` file.

 ## Usage